 - Chair: Jill Rose, CFRE, Amara

 The Marketing and Communications Committee shares and promotes chapter opportunities to learn, network and grow; shares resources and information with our members; and increases the visibility of AFP South Sound in our region.

-- Meeting schedule: Third Wednesday of the month, 12:30 pm
+- Meeting schedule: Third Thursdays of the month at 2 pm PST

 The Membership Committee aims to attract, engage and retain members to AFP South Sound.
 We do this by spreading the word about the impact of our chapter, asking people to participate, and offering opportunities to be involved.